 - Self-service resources and links for student writers.

 - Conversation circles for students to practice spoken English and listening skills (and connect with peers on campus) with peer writing tutors.
-By request, contact Dr. Giaimo.
+Offered Fall 2021, contact Dr. Giaimo and Essi Wunderman to join.

 - Faculty consultations on course development, writing pedagogy and assessment, and personal writing productivity.
 Contact Dr. Giaimo.

-While the Writing Center typically offers appointments in the CTLR (Davis Family Library 225), and other locations around campus, it is completely online for the 2020 - 2021 academic year.
+The Writing Center typically offers appointments through course tutoring, online, and in the CTLR (Davis Family Library 225).
 Email Genie Giaimo at email@example.com for more information.

 - Diana Diaz, Head Tutor, New Initiatives